digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * callback(err, result) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.
   * result - the latest events and configuration blocks.
-    * configurationBlock - the latest configuration block.
+    * configurationBlock - the latest configuration block and meta.
-    * eventsBlock - the latest events block.
+    * eventBlock - the latest event block and meta.

 ```javascript
 const options = {};